 - Here's our choice of the best rugged hard drives right now

-- We've curated the best cloud storage solutions around
+- We've curated the best cloud storage around

 Hacking the file system